Firewalls and the School of Medicine

 The School of Medicine Firewall

 The School of Medicine, in collaboration with University IT, maintains firewalls to increase the security of your computer, and of the University, as well as to comply with federal and state requirements.
-All computers on the School of Medicine’s network have firewalls that are set to refuse connections initiated from outside of Stanford University’s network.
+The majority of computers on the Stanford network have firewalls that are set by default to refuse all connections initiated from outside of Stanford University’s network.
 If different access rules are required in some cases, the School of Medicine Information Security group approves and configures access for School of Medicine departments and associates.

 How do I request to add or change a rule?

 If you are responsible for a computer on the school’s network that provides Internet services like a web server, FTP server, or file server to an off-campus computer, please let us know so we can configure the firewall to accommodate these services.
 Keep in mind that the on-campus residence halls are considered off-campus, so connections from here will require use of the University's VPN service or an exception to the firewall.

 To request a change for a computer that is not a server: Please file a HelpSU ticket, with the name of the system that needs an exception set, the IP address, and any specific ports you need open for this system.
-We would also ask that you remember to let us know when you no longer need this exception implemented so we disable it accordingly.
+We would also ask that you remember to let us know when you no longer need this exception implemented, so we can disable it accordingly.